|

 FMO duties.
 USPS will complete a relook at Plants on how they are impacted by

 the recent restructured and their grade level.
-3. If

 the FMO position does still exist, what methodologies will be used to determine how is the territory going to be split up,